n0w4/gomj2k/README.md

 {"topic": "log","headers": [{"key":"header1", "value":"value1"},...],"key": "some key","payload": {...}}
 ```

-When used structured json with a topic field, can be used the flag **-to-topic** to send a copy of all messages to a extra topic
+When used structured json with a topic field, can be used the flag **-topic** to send a copy of all messages to a extra topic

 This example send messages to topic **user.profile** and **user.choices**: